Team302/Battery-Logger-5987/README.md

 In addition, you can access the logger from any device connected to the same network; go to: IPADDRESS:5000 (for example 192.168.1.10:5000)

 ## Setup and Usage on Raspberry Pi
+1. Clone [this](https://github.com/DavidMasin/Battery-Logger-5987) repository to your PC.

-1. Install Required Packages
+2. Install Required Packages

-2. Make sure Python and pip are installed.
+3. Make sure Python and pip are installed.

 **Create a Virtual Environment:**